Skip to main content

 Instructions

-Clear the in-memory thinking state and start a new session.
-The previous session's data remains in SQLite and can be loaded later with session_load.
-Destructive to current in-memory state only.
-Use when switching to an unrelated problem.
+Clear the in-memory thinking state and start a fresh session.
+The previous session's data is NOT deleted — it remains in SQLite and can be loaded later with session_load.
+Destructive to in-memory state only.
+Returns confirmation.
+Use when switching to an unrelated problem where carrying the old context would be noise.
 Requires confirm=true to prevent accidental clearing.

 Input Schema